ENOCKact/Linear-regression/LRM.md

     ## Multiple R-squared:  0.9313, Adjusted R-squared:  0.9306
     ## F-statistic:  1338 on 107 and 10560 DF,  p-value: < 0.00000000000000022

-The R-Squared value has improved from `0.9284` to `0.9313`.Our model is now explaining about 93 percent of variation in audi prices.
-The p-value is highly significant which shows that there is a sufficient evidence in your sample to conclude that a non-zero correlation exists.
+The R-squared value has improved from `0.9284` to `0.9313`.Our model is now explaining about 93 per cent of variation in audi prices.
+The p-value is highly significant which is sufficient evidence to conclude that a non-zero correlation exists.